DavidCai1111/node-etcd-lock/README.md

 const locker = new Locker({ endPoint: '127.0.0.1:2379' })

 ;(async function () {
-  // Aquire a lock for a specified recource. const lock = await locker.lock('resource_key', 3 * 1000)
+  // Acquire a lock for a specified recource. const lock = await locker.lock('resource_key', 3 * 1000)
   // This lock will be acquired after 3000 ms. const anotherLock = await locker.lock('resource_key', 3 * 1000)